tnk4on/k8s-podcast-164-podman-jp/japanese.md

 Well, obviously that's opening up a world where we had lots of hostile users getting accounts, and we had to control those accounts.
 And again, we used SELinux to control those accounts.

 Around 2013, we were looking at increasing OpenShift's controls, basically adding in a lot of the namespace stuff that was in the Linux kernel.
 We created a thing called OpenShift gears.
 And these things were like containers, basically.
 So we were working heavily on that.
-I was working on another thing called oVirt sandbox, virtualization sandbox.
+I was working on another thing called virt-sandbox, virtualization sandbox.

 That's when Docker sort of became the hot thing on the internet, so we pivoted inside of OpenShift and started looking at Docker as basically this new hot technology that everybody in the open source world wanted to use.
 And very quickly we wanted to get that into RHEL and into OpenShift.